 Online MBA in Human Resources vs. Master’s in Human Resources

-One benefit of having an MBA in HR is gaining a well-rounded and in-demand business skill set combined with the specialization of an HR expert.
+One benefit of having an MBA in HR is gaining a well-rounded and in-demand business skill set combined with an HR expert’s specialization.
 However, a master’s in human resources may be a suitable option for you.
-A master’s program has some of the same classes as an MBA program, but it focuses more on human relations and organizational challenges instead of other business topics such as finance or accounting.
-A master’s degree in human resources can prepare you for HR management positions too, but an MBA gives you greater flexibility and a better understanding of business.
+A master’s program has some of the same classes as an MBA program.
+Still, it focuses more on human relations and organizational challenges than other business topics such as finance or accounting.
+A master’s degree in human resources can prepare you for HR management positions, but an MBA gives you greater flexibility and a better understanding of business.